Creativity-Portal.com - Explore and express your creativity!featured in Juicy Pens, Thirsty Paper by SARK available at Amazon.com

 ANY time we connect, we're also connected with Spirit.
 And I use the word Spirit to also refer to God, the Universe, Higher Power, something that connects us all, no matter how unique we are.
 While our personal definition of Spirit is unique, when we connect with that Spirit it immediately connects us with something outside of ourselves.

-And that brings us to today's topic: the Muse, and how to connect with yours.
+And that brings us to our current topic: the Muse, and how to connect with yours.

 The word muse stems from the 9 muses of Greek mythology, who were responsible for inspiring creative artists and helping them remember their works (since in those days they didn't write them down).
 The Greek muses were also responsible for protecting history by singing about the great heroes and events of the day.